simple-login/website/content/blog/vs-burner-mail.md

 Burner Mail accepts fiat payments and you can pay via credit card or PayPal.

 Cryptocurrency is an anonymous payment solution and therefore resonates with SimpleLogin goal of protecting our privacy.
-Therefore, in addition to the credit card and PayPal payment, SimpleLogin supports popular cryptocurrencies at the checkout, thanks to CoinBase Commerce integration.
+Therefore, in addition to the credit card and PayPal payment, SimpleLogin supports popular cryptocurrencies at the checkout, thanks to [ProxyStore](https://proxysto.re/en/index.html) integration.

 ### No Ads, no tracking